IELTS Cue Card Sample 10 - A historic place

 Q. What do you think of the future trend of historic places?

-Answer: This is a really controversial issue.
-There are many people who believe that historic places should be preserved because they are the depiction of a country's overall civilisation.
+Answer: This is somewhat difficult to answer, I guess, as the future is often unpredictable.
+Many people believe that historic places should be preserved because they depict a country's overall tradition and history.
 These places constitute an integral part of a nation's history, culture and heritage.
-On the other hand, opponents of this trend argue that places with historical significance should be demolished and replaced by something modern that will meet nowaday's needs and demands, such as supermarkets, cinemas, theatres, and so on.
-Personally, I strongly oppose the latter opinion and I totally believe that historic places must be retained either for usage, if possible, or for posterity.
-The future is uncertain and depends, many times, on the decision of political leaders and the powerful people.
-However, I believe that historical places in future would become more important and would be preserved more carefully.
-More tourists would be interested in visiting such places and they would be one of the main attraction among foreign tourists.
+On the other hand, others disagree with that.
+I think that some historic places would be retained either for usage, if possible, or for posterity in the future.
+However, the future is uncertain and depends, many times, on the decisions of political leaders and the powerful people.
+However, I believe that some significant historical places would become more important and would be preserved more carefully in the future.
+More tourists would be interested in visiting such places.

-Tip: A good way to fully answer the question is to say something general about historic places and then justify your opinion.
+Tips: A good way to fully answer the question is to say something general about historic places and then justify your opinion.
 For example, you could say that you want them to be preserved or not.
-Give examples to put more articulation.
+Give examples and predictions to put more articulation.

-Q. Will government strengthen its protection toward historic places?
+Q. Will the government strengthen its protection toward historic places?

 Answer: I can't really know for sure, but I would say that these places must be protected no matter what.
-As mentioned, historic places reflect a country's history, culture and civilisation and they are a nation's brand.
+As mentioned, historic places reflect a country's history and culture and they are a nation's brand.
 To illustrate, Greek authorities make significant efforts to preserve and renovate the structure of the Acropolis and every year they perform programmes for the restoration of the Hill.
 They also work to make different monuments approachable by the tourists and also maintain their initial identity.
+So I believe, governments, all over the world, would be more careful to preserve and protect important historic sites.

-Q. What are the changes brought about by the historic place in local economy, people, etc?
+Q. What are the changes brought about by the historic place in the local economy and people?

 Answer: When I think of changes brought by the historic places, the first thing that comes to my mind is 'benefits'.
-Firstly, these places provide employment and income to many people, not only in some particular seasons with many tourists, but also throughout the year.
-In addition, as these places are famous and a country is characterised by those, locals and foreign visitors will pay them a visit and this results in gaining popularity of a country.
+Firstly, these places provide employment and income to many people, not only in some particular seasons with many tourists but also throughout the year.
+In addition, as these places are famous and a country is characterised by those, locals and foreign visitors will pay them a visit and this results in the popularity of the country.
 Furthermore, as a result of these visits, the whole economy will develop and these countries will flourish and prosper.
-People would learn diverse cultural aspects and would be able to present their own cultures and custom to the visitors.
+People would learn about diverse cultural aspects and would be able to present their own cultures and custom to visitors.

-Q. What is the effect of tourists on the place?
+Q. What is the effect of tourists to such a place?

-Answer: Visits from people of other countries to these places might lead to both positive and negative consequences.
-The most important thing is that a place will become really popular and prestigious and will attract more visitors every year.
+Answer: Influx of tourists to these places might lead to both positive and negative consequences.
+Visitors would help create more jobs among the local people and help raise the budget to the government.
 Through the internet and social media, those tourists will share photos and videos of their activities and their friends will learn about those places.
 The visiting tourists bring many foreign cultures and customs which are often unknown to the local people.
-The increasing tourists often increase the business opportunity in the local area.
+The growing tourists often increase the business opportunity in the local area.

 Apart from the beneficial aspects, there are some negative implications as well.
-As these places are very crowded with the tremendous number of visitors, they become dirty because everyone throws their rubbish wherever they want and this is unhygienic and if the trash isn't cleaned immediately, a place like this will become smelly.
-Local people learn foreign customs and culture which often threaten the local culture.
+As these places are very crowded with a tremendous number of visitors, they become less tidy.
+It is not uncommon that foreign customs and culture brought by the tourists often threaten the local culture and the way of life.

-With your ability to answer this cue card topic, you should be able to answer following cue cards as well:
+With your ability to answer this cue card topic, you should be able to answer the following cue card topics as well:

 3. Talk about a place you would recommend others to visit.

-4. Describe a famous place in your locality.
+4. Describe a famous place in your country.

 5. Talk about a place you have planned to visit in the future.